Click on any of the following categories to see common questions and corresponding answers.

 Are shipping options available?

 Our normal shipping is UPS Ground delivery.
 We ship to insure your order arrives within the week and avoids weekend delays.
 Being located in Oklahoma we are normally able to ship coast to coast in five days or less.
-We also offer UPS shipping options at the checkout process, should you be interested in faster service.
+We also offer FedEx shipping options at the checkout process, should you be interested in faster service.

 What do I do when my order arrives?